-The majority of 'migrant workers' (ie overseas nationals requiring permission to work in the UK) are covered by the Points Based System (PBS), managed by the UK Border Agency (UKBA), which is made up of 5 Tiers:
+The majority of 'migrant workers' (ie overseas nationals requiring permission to work in the UK) are covered by the Points Based System (PBS), managed by UK Visa and Immigration (UKVI) service, which is made up of 5 Tiers:

 Tier 1 – If an appointee to a job holds a Tier 1 visa, the University can employ this person for the duration of their visa without obtaining further permission to employ them.
 An advantage of permission to work under this tier is that it relates to the individual rather than a specific job and is therefore transferable across different employment.

 Tier 2 – If the appointee is a non-EEA national subject to immigration control, the University will need to obtain permission to employ the applicant by obtaining a Certificate of Sponsorship (CofS).
 The Certificate of Sponsorship has replaced the previous work permit scheme and is required as part of the process of obtaining a visa to enter/ and or stay in the UK.

 Tier 3 – This tier is currently suspended.